Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 This trick relies on Benkei's air special which makes him leap into the air and then dig underground for around 4 seconds.
 While digging, Benkei moves at his usual base Speed, but the attack also gains a percentage-based speed bonus from Agility 10, therefore allowing Benkei to bypass the Speed cap.
 Each dig is followed by a short cooldown, but you can skip most of it with a character switch.
 It's a bit of a bother, but this saves a second or two per use.

+One big benefit of Benkei's speed digging is that it's extremely steerable.
+Although it's a little difficult to control since you move so quick, it's fundamentally a highly responsive movement tactic that you can even use in narrow areas with tight corners.
 Benkei is also immune to water and slippery collision while digging, allowing him to move quickly even through challenging terrain.

 This movement tactic is more situational on PS4 because it only works at low frame rate.
 On PC, you can do it everywhere with vsync 30.